shahzaibthought/hashing/SETUP.md

 composer install

- - Please check `ASSUMPTIONS.md` if it give error.
+ - Please check `ASSUMPTIONS.md` if it gives an error.

 cp .env.example .env